 The articles section ties the many disparate threads of game sound on the net together in one convenient spot, the books section lists those few published texts which cover the topic, the jobs section displays some of the gigs that are to be had at the moment, and the links section is a great resource for those wishing to further explore interactive audio within the games industry.

-GameSound.org is maintained by 6x academy-nominated (BAFTA, AIAS) Scottish freelance sound designer, composer, audio director and writer Kenneth C M Young.
+GameSound.org is maintained by 7x academy-nominated (BAFTA, AIAS) freelance sound designer, composer and audio director Kenneth C M Young.

 Kenny is best known for his work as Head of Audio at game developer Media Molecule where he was responsible for manifesting the critically acclaimed audio experiences in their LittleBigPlanet and Tearaway franchises.
 Kenny left Media Molecule in 2015 to pursue a freelance career, with his friends at Media Molecule as his first client.

 Before joining Media Molecule Kenny worked as a sound designer in the busy centralised audio department of Sony’s London Studio where he worked on a wide variety of projects, from action-adventure titles such as The Geataway: Black Monday, 24: The Game and Heavenly Sword, to more family-friendly offerings such as the EyeToy augmented reality series.

 As a freelancer, Kenny has worked on Tearaway Unfolded (2015) for Media Molecule, Tethered (2016) for Secret Sorcery, WonderWorlds (2017) for Glowmade, Astro Bot Rescue Mission (2018) for Sony Japan Studio, Knights and Bikes (2019) for Foam Sword Games and, most recently, Astro’s Playroom (2020) for Sony Japan Studio which comes pre-installed on every PlayStation 5 console.